-UNHAS has conducted 336 flights, transporting 2,161 passengers, since flights resumed on 28 August for humanitarian workers and essential cargo.

-- Last week, the first UNHAS flights to and from Dushanbe, Tajikistan took place.
-This is in addition to flights connecting Kabul, Islamabad, Kandahar, Herat, Mazar, Kunduz, Bamyan, Faizabad, Maymana, and Jalalabad. - Weekly flight schedules and route maps can be found on the Humanitarian Booking Hub.
+- UNHAS has conducted 417 flights, transporting 2,461 passengers, since flights resumed on 28 August for humanitarian workers and essential cargo. - UNHAS has added five destinations to its weekly schedule, and now reaches 18 provinces. - Weekly flight schedules and route maps can be found on the Humanitarian Booking Hub.